project-meucci/thimm.github.io/docs/Agtech - So What?/Regen-ag-series-3-why-major-food-companies-are-supporting-regen-ag-with-jay-watson-of-general-mills.md

 ---
-title: Regen Ag Series #3: Why major food companies are supporting regen ag with Jay Watson of General Mills
+title: Regen Ag Series 3 Why Major Food Companies Are Supporting Regen Ag With Jay Watson Of General Mills
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-08-12)